This course provides an introduction to health and social care, developing your skills for progression to further learning and ultimately employment.

 It is made up of units that provide a broad introduction to working in care as well as specific units which offer a taste of care issues.
 There is also a focus on key transferable skills.

 All applicants are assessed on an individual basis and an interview is essential.
-A GCSE profile of -E grades is desirable.
+A GCSE profile of grade 2 is desirable.

 Good attendance, punctuality, self-motivation and a positive attitude to study should be evident from your Record of Achievement.